Table of Contents

 Ultrasonography of the lower extremity veins is the preferred method to diagnose venous insufficiency.
 In these studies, the physician evaluates the vessels for reflux.
 If deep vein thrombosis is a concern, a D-dimer blood test may be useful in addition to ultrasound.

 In addition to ultrasound, other methods such as magnetic resonance venography are available to visualize the deep and superficial veins of the leg and thigh.

 Additionally, it is possible to measure the venous refill time.
 In patients with normal, healthy veins it takes about two minutes to refill the leg after blood is pumped out by the skeletal muscle.
 In patients with valve patency, it takes a shorter period due to venous reflux.

 - Squamous cell carcinoma

 - Traumatic ulcers

 Treatment of venous insufficiency

 Artificial compression is the treatment of choice for venous insufficiency or chronic venous insufficiency.
 Graduated compression stockings with a rating of 30–40 mm Hg are sufficient.
-Superficial varicose veins can be ameliorated surgically.
-Deeper veins can be bypassed to remove the points of excess reflux, but there are many complications associated with this type of surgery.
-There is no effective treatment involving medication.
+Superficial varicose veins can be treated surgically.
+Deeper veins can be bypassed to remove the points of excess reflux, but this surgery may be associated with multiple complications.
+No effective medical treatment is available.
 Deep vein insufficiency is difficult to treat.

-Additionally, in the presence of sever venous insufficiency or venous stasis ulcers an Unna boot may be applied to the legs.
-This is a special gauze that is impregnated with medication including zinc oxide and calamine that should help promote healing and reduce some symptoms.
+Additionally, in the presence of severe venous insufficiency or venous stasis ulcers, an Unna boot may be applied to the legs.
+This is a special gauze that is impregnated with medication including zinc oxide and calamine that promotes healing and reduces symptoms.